richardkentgates/mu-plugin_gap-creek-media/README.md

 ## Section C

-This filter disables automatic updates of plugins in WordPress.
+This filter enables automatic updates of plugins in WordPress.

 ## Section D

-This filter disables automatic updates of themes in WordPress.
+This filter enables automatic updates of themes in WordPress.